Board of Directors

 - Believe that each of us holds the potential for positive change

-New Connections began as an outreach ministry for ex-offenders under the auspices of the St. Vincent DePaul Society.
-Sharing the vision of housing and re-entry services for women leaving prison, the Tacoma Catholic Worker Community enlisted volunteers to renovate the house in Tacoma’s Hilltop neighborhood specifically to meet the needs of this program.
+New Connections began as an outreach ministry for previously incarcerated people under the auspices of the St. Vincent DePaul Society.
+Sharing the vision of housing and re-entry services for women leaving prison, Father Bill Bichsel, S.J.
+(Bix) and the Tacoma Catholic Worker Community enlisted volunteers to renovate the house in Tacoma’s Hilltop neighborhood specifically to meet the needs of this program.

 Irma Gary Transitional House — owned by the Tacoma Catholic Worker and named for its former owner — became the primary program of New Connections and the first resident was welcomed in the fall of 2001.
 In 2004, New Connections became an independent 501(c)3 organization and continues to welcome women as they begin the process of rebuilding their lives.
 The house can accommodate up to six women.

-Ann Flagg Cottage is also owned by the Tacoma Catholic Worker and New Connections welcomed the first family into the program in 2013.
-This small, 2-bedroom home provides shelter for women with minor children who face obstacles to housing based on criminal background.
+Ann Flagg Cottage is also owned by the Tacoma Catholic Worker and New Connections renovated the interior and welcomed the first guests into the family cottage in 2013.
+This small, 2-bedroom home provides shelter for women (with minor children) who face obstacles to housing based on a criminal background.

-Founded in 1989, the Tacoma Catholic Worker community includes the Guadalupe House, satellite houses and the Guadalupe Gardens.
+About the Tacoma Catholic Worker: Founded in 1989, the Tacoma Catholic Worker community includes the Guadalupe House, satellite houses and the Guadalupe Gardens.
 Community members welcome, support and mentor Irma Gary House and Ann Flagg Cottage residents in their return to community life.
+The Tacoma Catholic Worker continues to be an essential partner and ally to New Connections and those we serve.